Olympic-class ocean liner: Specifications

-Propulsion was achieved through three propellers: two outboard or wing propellers had three blades, while the central propeller had four.
+Propulsion was achieved through three propellers: two outboard or wing propellers had three blades, while the central propeller had four on the Olympic and Britannic.
+The Titanic was fitted with a three bladed central propeller to test efficiency against the four bladed central propeller of its older sister, Olympic.
 The two lateral propellers were powered by reciprocating steam triple expansion, while the central shaft was driven by a steam turbine.
 All power on board was derived from a total of 29 coal-fired steam boilers in six compartments.
-However, Olympic's boilers were adapted for firing by oil at the end of the First World War, which reduced the number of engine crew required from 350 to 60.
+However, Olympic's boilers were converted to firing by oil at the end of the First World War, which reduced the number of engine crew required from 350 to 60.

 The Olympic-class ships were 269.13 m long, displacing 52,310 LT normally (their draft at this displacement being 34 ft 7 in), and their tonnage was around 45–46,000 GRT.
 Olympic became the largest ship in the world when it was completed in May, 1911 before losing the title to its sister Titanic when she was completed in April, 1912.
-After the loss of Titanic, the third sister ship Britannic claimed the title of largest British-built ship, until her own sinking in November 1916.
-After this Olympic had the title for 20 years until the commissioning of RMS Queen Mary in 1936.
+After the loss of Titanic, the third ship Britannic claimed the title of largest British-built ship, until her own sinking in November 1916.
+After this Olympic held the title for 20 years until the commissioning of RMS Queen Mary in 1936.

 All three vessels had four funnels, with the fourth being a dummy which was used for ventilation and aesthetic purposes.
 Smoke from the galleys and Smoking Room fireplaces and fumes from the engine rooms was exhausted through a chimney up the forward portion of this funnel.
 While it was a decoration to establish a symmetry in the ships' profile, it acted as a huge ventilation shaft, replacing a large amount of ventilation cowls on deck, as on Cunard's Lusitania and Mauretania.